 - Dallas Cowboys: D.J.
 Moore, WR, Maryland

-- Carolina Panthers: Isaiah Wynn, G, Georgia
+- Cincinnati Bengals (from BUF): Isaiah Wynn, OG, Georgia

 - Tennessee Titans: Rashaan Evans, LB, Alabama

 Evans is a 1st round linebacker, but he may have pushed himself out of the opening frame by declining to run a 40-yard dash.
 I think he is plenty fast enough to play on the inside with a base 3-4 team.
 He will be a bit of a gamble for anyone who envisions him as a 4-3 MIKE.

 - Atlanta Falcons: Taven Bryan, DT, Florida

 I’d really like to move Bryan a bit higher by the time we release our final mock draft.
 Ray and I really think he and Vea will be the only interior defensive linemen to come off the board in the first round.
 Bryan, probably wisely, declared early instead of joining a loaded 2019 class of defensive linemen.
 With another year of development, he could be looked at as one of the top 10 players in this class.

 - New Orleans Saints: Dallas Goedert, TE, South Dakota State

 The tight end used to be such a big part of Sean Payton’s offense, but Coby Fleener’s underwhelming performance made that a thing of the past.
 It makes some sense for the team to go after a replacement, but you also have to wonder if Drew Brees has enough left in the tank to fully utilize what Goedert should eventually become with a couple years of development.

 - Pittsburgh Steelers: Jessie Bates, S, Wake Forest